 As a chaos magician I maintain a pursuit of no-style (à la Bruce Lee) magic, but like most artists (including Bruce Lee) I have organically developed something of my own, idiosyncratic style that I describe with a kind of rubric composed of words that, like “colorless green ideas,” may seem oddly collocated: an astral machine in three acts.

 Similar words are æriel and ætherial, which likewise tend to connote the heavenly or supramundane and also the subtle (vis-à-vis gross), but all three words embrace the dæmonic as well as the divine, the infernal as well as the supernal, and may not be subtle at all!
-I am especially fond of those fantastic efforts to physically manifest chaotic or apophatic astral- or æther-like dimensions and attendant entities; e.g., the Warp of Warhammer, the Oblivion of The Elder Scrolls, the Null of The Room, the Dark Dimension and Darkforce of Marvel comic books, &c.
+I am especially fond of those fantastic efforts to physically manifest chaotic or apophatic astral- or æther-like dimensions and attendant entities, e.g., the Warp of Warhammer, the Oblivion of The Elder Scrolls, the Null of The Room, the Dark Dimension and Darkforce of Marvel comic books, &c.
 Such were some of the strongest bellows to the imaginal fire of my youth, and they remain powerful sources of inspiration for me today.

 This way of seeing similarities and isomorphisms between rituals and machines facilitates my design of rituals involving machines (and machines involving rituals) whether computers, robots, &c.

 three acts — For me, ritual is primarily performative.
 The relationship between ritual and theatre is well explored, and like theatre, ritual may involve various performing arts — dance, music, song, object manipulation, legerdemain, &c — as well as various visual arts.
-My rituals do not always have three acts, of course, or even necessarily acts at all in the theatrical sense, but thinking about the theatricality of ritual helps me to focus on the action when designing rituals and ritual artifacts, and to design rituals that are multidimensional across multimedia and thus (hopefully) more engrossing and more affective for the participants, and more effective at reifying the intention and satisfying the desire that seeded the ritual.
+My rituals do not always have three acts, of course, or even necessarily acts at all in the theatrical sense, but thinking about the theatricality of ritual helps me to focus on the action when designing rituals and ritual media, and to design rituals that are multidimensional across multimedia and thus (hopefully) more engrossing and more affective for the participants, and more effective at reifying the intention and satisfying the desire that seeded the ritual.
 My ritual designs and practices both have been informed and improved by studying theatre artists such as Antonin Artaud and Viola Spolin.

 All play moves and has its being within a play-ground marked off beforehand either materially or ideally, deliberately or as a matter of course.
 Just as there is no formal difference between play and ritual, so the ‘consecrated spot’ cannot be formally distinguished from the play-ground.
 The arena, the card-table, the magic circle, the temple, the stage, the screen, the tennis court, the court of justice, etc., are all in form and function play-grounds, i.e. forbidden spots, isolated, hedged round, hallowed, within which special rules obtain.
 All are temporary worlds within the ordinary world, dedicated to the performance of an act apart.